 UC Davis Division of Continuing and Professional Education is the industry-recognized leader in the education of sensory science professionals.
 Approved by the UC Davis Department of Food Science and Technology, our online program is the only one of its kind and is continually updated to reflect current and innovative methods in the area of sensory science and consumer testing.
 Join our global community of sensory science professionals.

-- Related article: Why Study Applied Sensory and Consumer Science?
+- Related article: Career Outlook: Sensory and Consumer Science

 What You’ll Learn